silvaf-dev/apophasis/README.md

 It asks whether your tests are capable of being wrong.

-If they are not — they are useless.
+If they are not, they are useless.